vishwanath090/payment-wallet-chat-frontend/README.md

 # WalletPay — Digital Wallet System with Realtime Messaging

-WalletPay is a full-stack digital wallet and realtime communication platform built using FastAPI, PostgreSQL, React, and WebSockets.
+WalletPay is a full-stack digital wallet and realtime communication platform built with FastAPI, PostgreSQL, React, and WebSockets.
-It provides secure authentication, wallet operations, realtime chat, and cloud-ready deployments through Vercel, Render, and Neon.
+The application delivers secure user authentication, wallet transactions, and realtime messaging with reliable delivery and presence tracking.
-The project follows modern engineering standards and demonstrates a scalable, production-grade architecture.
+It is fully deployed on Vercel, Render, and Neon, showcasing practical experience in designing, building, and deploying a modern production-ready system.

 ---
 ## Deployment Architecture Images